-2) waallegedly could had;3) allegedly ddas Act.
-This Petition along with its enclosures runs into 1218 pages.
-In the said petition, Respondent No. 1, inter alia, claimed that Respondent No. 2 had the exclusive jurisdiction to adjudicate upon the disputes that had arisen between the Petitioner and Respondent No. 1 and that with the enactment of the ERC Act in 1998, in particular Section 22 read with Section 52 thereof, and the issuance of the Notification dated 27th October, 2000 by the State of Maharashtra, the jurisdiction of the arbitral tribunal to deal with disputes and differences between the Petitioner and Respondent No. 1, under the provisions of the PPA, was excluded.
-A copy of the said Petition without annexures is annexed hereto and marked EXHIBIT “H”.
+(2) the parties’ arbitration agreement set out in Clause 20.3 of the PPA was allegedly incapable of recognition by any Court of Law in India, could be given effect to and had ceased to have effect in law; and

+(3) the exclusive jurisdiction allegedly conferred upon Respondent No. 2 excluded the jurisdiction of the arbitral tribunal to entertain the disputes and differences which had arisen as between the Petitioner and Respondent No. 1.

-On Friday, 25 May 2001 at about 19:34 hours a fax notice was received from the office of Respondent No. 2 at the office of the Petitioner that the hearing of the said Petition filed by Respondent No. 1 had been fixed on 29 May 2001 at 3:00 p.m.a “L(O) Hearing before the MERC and its Order
+Meanwhile, at about 19:34 hours IST on the same day, 25th May 2001, a notice was received by the Petitioner by facsimile message sent from the office of Respondent No. 2 to the effect that the hearing of the Petition filed by Respondent No. 1 before Respondent No. 2 had been fixed to take place at 15:00 hours IST on 29th May 2001.

+On 29th May 2001, just prior to the time fixed for hearing by Respondent No. 2, the Petitioner received, by facsimile message, a letter from Respondent No. 1 dated 29th May 2001 (a copy of which is annexed hereto and marked Exhibit “L”) purportedly responding to the Petitioner’s letter dated 25th May 2001.

+(O) Hearing before the MERC and its Order

-On 29 May 2001, the Petitioner appeared through counsel before Respondent No. 2.
-At the outset of the hearing before Respondent No. 2, the Petitioner submitted a written statement titled “Preliminary Statement On Behalf of the Respondent”, a copy whereof is annexed hereto and marked Mtendered to Respondent No. 2 (Exhibit “M” hereto)EXHIBIT “J”, inter-alia, recording that the Petitioner was appearing before Respondent No. 2 on 29 May 2001 “under protest”, without prejudice to its rights to contest the jurisdiction of Respondent No. 2 to entertain the said petition and that its appearance on that day before Respondent No. 2 should not be construed or deemed to be a step in the said proceedings.
-The said statement set out in brief the background to the appearance of the Petitioner before Respondent No. 2 and, inter alia, that the prima facie advice received by the Petitioner is that Respondent No. 2 did not have jurisdiction to entertain the said proceedings.
+On 29th May 2001, the Petitioner appeared by Counsel before Respondent No. 2.
+At the commencement of the hearing the Petitioner tendered to Respondent No. 2 (with a copy given to Respondent No. 1) a written statement entitled “Preliminary Statement On Behalf of the Respondent” (a copy of which is annexed hereto and marked Exhibit “M”).

+The written statement tendered to Respondent No. 2 (Exhibit “M” hereto) recorded (inter alia) that the Petitioner was appearing before Respondent No. 2 under protest as to its jurisdiction, without prejudice to the rights of the Petitioner to contest the jurisdiction of Respondent No. 2 to entertain the Petition and that its appearance on that day before Respondent No. 2 should not be construed or be deemed to be a step in the proceeding.
+Furthermore, the written statement referred to stated that the Petitioner had been advised that, prima facie, Respondent No. 2 did not have jurisdiction to entertain the proceeding.
+The written statement recorded that the Petitioner would require a minimum of two weeks in order to consider its position in law and in order to consult with its shareholders and lenders.

-At the hearing before Respondent No. 2, its in terms of prayers (j) and (l) of the Petition filed by it (Exhibit “K” hereto). to the application made by Respondent No. 1 for ad-interim relief, the Petitioner tendered N continued with the hearing of ’sapplication for.
+At the hearing before Respondent No. 2, Respondent No. 2 proceeded to hear Respondent No. 1 on the issue of its jurisdiction and the grant of the ad-interim reliefs applied for by Respondent No. 1 in terms of prayers (j) and (l) of the Petition filed by it (Exhibit “K” hereto).
+In response to an enquiry made by Respondent No. 2 of Counsel for the Petitioner as to what the Petitioner had to say in response to the application made by Respondent No. 1 for ad-interim relief, the Petitioner tendered a further written statement (a copy of which is annexed hereto and marked Exhibit “N”).
+Respondent No. 2 continued with the hearing of Respondent No. 1’s application for ad-interim relief.